Key Stage 3 – DT: Design & Technology

 Is this the right subject for me?

-If you like to design and make new products that interests you –
+If you like to design and make new products that interest you –

 If you have flair and imagination –